andrewpey/vtland/_posts/2021-03-10-vehicle-window-facelift.md

 excerpt: With 0.85, the Vehicle Window will receive a huge facelift
 ---

-This is the second installment of the series of posts where we cover the new features and changes the **0.85** (aka **Steam Early Access**) update delivers to Voxel Tycoon:
+This is the second installment of the series of posts where we cover the new features and changes the upcoming **0.85** (aka **Steam Early Access**) update delivers to Voxel Tycoon:
 * [Logistics network](/devlog/logistics-network/)
 * A new way to set up a schedule
 * [Passengers!](/devlog/passengers/)